Oncology Billing Services in Alabama

 Blue Cross Blue Shield of Alabama processes the largest share of Alabama commercial oncology claims.
 We know their AL specific fee schedules, prior authorization requirements for oncology procedures, and their appeal timelines when claims are denied.
 Correct HCPCS drug codes with exact dosage units.
 NDC numbers required by many payers.

-Medicare (Palmetto GBA) Oncology Coverage
+Medicare (Palmetto GBA (Jurisdiction J)) Oncology Coverage

 Denial Prevention for Alabama Oncology